R-D-R248/MediaZipX/README.md

 MediaZipX is a Python-based Media Downloader designed to make Downloading videos and audio easy and accessible.

 > [!WARNING]
-> v1.3 and above may not work due to cookies issue
+> v1.3 and above may not work due to cookies issue.
 > If it doesn't work, please use v1.2